 The next time you log in again, it will show you the last lesson you were learning, so you can jump straight to it.

-You can add a new lesson(s) to your Learning Path dashboard by clicking the browse button at the top menu and choose any new content you want to learn.
+You can add a new lesson(s) to your Learning Path dashboard by clicking the browse button at the top menu and choosing any new content you want to learn.
 This way, you don’t just stick with what’s already been chosen.

 Transparent Language also provides a reference section where we can find out more about the Thai language, so we are not just learning the language, but also its history.
-Apart from that, there are grammar references, grammar tips, and language learning tips as well.

-You can download all of the General Vocabulary Audio including all the 11 unit’s lessons which are super awesome because I can listen to it offline.
+You can download all of the General Vocabulary Audio including all the 11 unit's lessons which are super awesome because I can listen to them offline.
 Not to mention their Online e-Resources as well.

 At the very beginning of this review, I said the interface is quite easy to understand.
 Well, it’s half true.
 Mainly because they only give instruction on what we will frequently use, which is the dashboard.
-Other than that, we have to figure it out ourselves.
+Other than that, we have to figure out ourselves.

-When I clicked the browse section at the top, there is a category called General Vocabulary.
+When I click the browse section at the top, there is a category called General Vocabulary.
 To my surprise, there are tons of vocabulary that the 11 unit lesson doesn’t cover.
 It’s like a lesson within a lesson.

-Initially, I found out about this when I click on one of the practice activities.
-I know they can’t spoon-feed us all, but it’d be great if they tell us earlier about this.
+Initially, I found out about this when I clicked on one of the practice activities.
+I know they can’t spoon-feed us all, but it’d be great if they told us earlier about this.

 The lesson takes time to load.
 I’m sure it has nothing to do with my internet connection because when I go to other websites they load pretty fast.

-Even though I choose transliterated, they should include an introduction to the Thai alphabet at the very beginning of the lesson, just so we can recognize when we see it.
-They do include them in all of the lessons so why not create one about that.
+Even though I choose transliterated, they should include an introduction to the Thai alphabet (script) at the very beginning of the lesson, just so we can recognize it when we see it.

 Another reason why they should include is, in each lesson, there is a section called grammar tips and language learning tips (all about pronunciation).
-There are 20 videos in there explaining the grammar aspect and 5 videos about pronunciation.

 It is a good resource, however, in the pronunciation section, they give examples using the Thai alphabet.
 How am I supposed to know which letter to emphasize if I know nothing about them?
 The original spelling is all foreign to me thus all of them look the same.

-The next time I do it, it’s still giving me the same reason.
+The next time I do it, it's still giving me the same reason.
 I have to redo that specific lesson repeatedly.
-The only difference this time is it only works for a while and then it got cut.
+The only difference this time is it only works for a while and then it gets cut.
 I can’t do the lesson at all.
 It’s so annoying.
 I try taking off the earpiece and surprisingly, it works.

 If I have to say one thing I’m thankful about learning the Thai language is that it doesn’t have gender-specific nouns, unlike Spanish and others.
 My journey using this software has been fun and I have to say the method works.

 Some people may complain the exercises given might be quite a lot, but to me, it’s necessary because the purpose is to strengthen our understanding of what we’ve just learned.
-Just like its Founder and CEO, Michael Quinlan said

-“Instead of just making it fun and just making it easy, we also make it work”
+“Instead of just making it fun and just making it easy, we also make it work”.

 I’d definitely recommend this program.
 If your current course doesn’t have the language you want to learn, give this a try.
-I have learned 461 vocabularies by using this course and frankly speaking,

-I’d love to come back and refresh it all someday though I don’t have a definite plan for it yet.
 For now, I’m just going to jot down the basic phrases that I’d most likely be used in a conversation.

-1. Albert E.
+Albert E. says:

 I have seen a lot of online courses and books and Transparent Language is one of the worst ones.
 It is unfortunate because the potential is there but there are so many drawbacks and things they did that keep it from being good.
 The interface is not intuitive at all.
 It takes a lot of wasted time trying to figure out how to do something or how to get somewhere.
 On the main page it goes to your last lesson you were working on.
 But there is nothing that shows or indicates how to get back to a previous lesson or unit.
 You have to stumble around and then finally find it by proceeding with the lesson it shows and then stumbling on the menu on that next page lets you go back.
 They do not let you copy any of the text unless there is a magical spell or “easter egg” secret code or key combination that lets you do this.
 This means you cannot keep track of what you are working on the way you want to or you cannot copy phrases, vocabulary or anything so you can work on it away from the site on and in your own way.
 I have found countless issues with this site and I am very glad I did not waste my money on it.
 I think they could make it so much better with a little effort and intelligence but I doubt if they will bother.

-1. Meina
+Meina says:

 Couldn’t agree more with the way they make their user experience.
 I mean if they care at all about their course they should’ve made it easy for people to navigate through it.
 Happy customers mean more profit.
 They should’ve fixed that first.
 As for the copy the text, it didn’t cross my mind.
 Other than that everything is ok (at least with me).